AllStarLink/ASL3-Manual/docs/config.md

 <hr>

-For ASL3 we have built an new HTTP registion module.
+For ASL3 we have built an new HTTP registration module.
 The ASL IAX module has been replaced with the current Asterisk version of IAX2 for upstream compatibility.

 ASL3 menu users need not be concerned about this change.
 The asl3-menu makes the settings for you.
 For the curious and hackers out there the conf new file is `rpt_http_registrations.conf`.
 The settings are the same a IAX2 registration.
-While IAX registration still works, please do not registister with both HTTP and IAX.
+While IAX registration still works, please do not register with both HTTP and IAX.
 That would cause unnecessary server load for no gain.
 The long term plan is to do away with IAX registration.
 HTTP allows load balancing and advantages that IAX can't.

 ASL has used HTTP registration since one of the early ASL2 betas.
 Back in the day when there were only 2,000 or so Allstar registered nodes Rob Vella wrote a new open source registration server in nodejs which handled both IAX and HTTP registration.
 At that same time Adam Paul hacked IAX2 to register with HTTP and fall back to IAX as necessary.
 The ASL servers are still using Rob's nodejs registration server.